Jwonka/BestByManager/README.md

 ## What Changed from v1.x

-> ⚠️ **v2.0.0 is not behavior-compatible with v1.x.** It introduces a different session model, authentication flow, and permission structure.
+>⚠️ **v2.0.0 is not a drop-in upgrade from v1.x.** The schema has been reset to version 1 with no migration path.
+Upgrading from v1.x will wipe all existing inventory and employee data on the device.
+This is intentional — the session model, authentication flow, and database structure are fundamentally different

 | Area | v1.x | v2.0.0 |
 |------|------|--------|